Stourbridge

-at the southwestern edge of the Black Country conurbation.
+at the southwestern edge of the West Midlands Conurbation.
 Historically in Worcestershire, it was the centre of British glass making during the Industrial Revolution.
 The 2021 UK census recorded the town's population as 56,950.

 Geography

 Stourbridge is about 10 mi west of Birmingham.
 It is part of the Metropolitan Borough of Dudley at the southwestern edge of the Black Country and the West Midlands conurbation, Stourbridge includes the villages and suburbs of Amblecote, Lye, Norton, Oldswinford, Pedmore, Stambermill, Stourton, Wollaston, Wollescote and Wordsley.

 Much of Stourbridge consists of residential streets interspersed with green spaces.
 Mary Stevens Park, opened in 1931, has a lake, a bandstand, a cafe, and open spaces.
 There are two other large parks also gifted to Stourbridge people by the Stevens family, one in Lye/Wollescote and the other in Quarry Bank.

 Bordered by green belt land, Stourbridge is close to countryside with the Clent Hills to the south and southwest Staffordshire and Kinver Edge to the west.